Reflections of China – World Showcase – Epcot

 Location

 Shopping: A variety of China-based goods, including men and women’s apparel, silk shoes, jewelry, lanterns, miniature dolls, miniature panda bears, Buddha statues, and teapots, are available for purchase at the “House of Good Fortune” gift shop.
-Additionally, parasols and puppets are sold at “Good Fortune Gifts.”
+Additionally, “Good Fortune Gifts” sell parasols and puppets.

 Dining/Refreshment: The China Pavilion features three eateries: Nine Dragons Restaurant, Lotus Blossom Café, and Joy of Tea.
 A full service restaurant that is open for lunch and dinner, Nine Dragons serves potstickers, spring rolls, stuffed buns, sesame chicken, pork, beef, fish, duck, tofu, and lo mein.
 Meanwhile, the counter service Lotus Blossom Café offers orange chicken, beef soup and salad, rice, and a stir fry; and Joy of Tea serves egg rolls and assorted teas.